Pacific Kava kratom & kava bar in Pensacola, Florida

 Take the Fijian tradition of shouting “Bula!” when you receive your kava drink, and clapping three times once you’ve guzzled down the brew.
 Where else are you able to shout and clap at a place that serves food without getting some stares?
 (Maybe at a hibachi restaurant, but we digress.)

-We love finding a local kava bar when we visit a new city, and it’s always worth the trip.
+We love finding a local kava and kratom bar when we visit a new city, and it’s always worth the trip.
 The only way to know is to check it out for yourself!

-Recreating Kratom & Kava Bar Favorites at Home
+Recreating Kratom and Kava Bar Favorites at Home

 If there aren’t any kava/kratom bars in your area, you don’t have to miss out on the experience entirely.
 Invite some friends over and brew up a big batch of kratom tea or kava!

 We have a number of specialty kratom tea recipes to choose from on the Better Brewing Blog, and will be posting some kava recipes soon!
-You can use kava or choose from numerous types of kratom tea to use in each recipe.
+You can use kava or choose from numerous types of kratom tea bags to use in each recipe.
+While you can make tea from various types of kratom, not all are of equal caliber, so be sure to start with high-quality kratom teas and ingredients.

-Before we go, let’s do a quick summary on kava and how to choose what drink to order at a kava bar.
+Let’s do a quick recap of kava and how to choose what drink to order at a kava bar.

 • Kava is an earthy beverage made from the roots of the Piper methysticum plant, which is native to the South Pacific